Introduction to Symbolic Logic

 Satisfies an Area I requirement for the Symbolic, Cognitive and Linguistic Systems Certificate

 This course is an introduction to symbolic logic.
-It is designed to give students an understanding of introductory symbolic techniques to represent and evaluate sentences, arguments, and theories.
+It is designed to provide an understanding of symbolic techniques to represent and evaluate sentences, arguments, and theories.

 Assignments and Grades